 In addition to his professional work, Stuart served as President of 92Y from 2012-2015 and Chairman from 2015-2018.
 During his tenure, Stuart was instrumental in launching a number of philanthropic and entrepreneurial initiatives including #GivingTuesday, a global day of giving; 7 Days of Genius, a multi-platform, multi-venue festival of ideas; 92Y’s first MOOC, “How to Change the World,” offered in partnership with Wesleyan University; 92YOnDemand, a new content website with more than 103,000 followers; and an expanded partnership with NYCEDC to host the NYC Venture Fellows program, in which Stuart served as a mentor to promising young entrepreneurs.

-Stuart holds an MBA with Distinction from Harvard University and a BA in Economics from Wesleyan University where he was a Gilbert Clee Scholar and a Horace White Fellow.
-Stuart lives in Manhattan with his wife, two kids, and a spoiled black cat.
+Previously, Stuart worked at McKinsey and Company and at Dillon, Read & Co.
+Before founding RRE Ventures, Stuart and Jim Robinson were cofounders of InterVideo Response, an in-stadium touchscreen ordering startup, which proved to be about ten years too early.
+Stuart holds an MBA with Distinction from Harvard University and a BA in Economics from Wesleyan University, where he was a Gilbert Clee Scholar and a Horace White Fellow.
+Stuart can be found playing squash, spending time with his wife and two kids, and waxing poetic about his black cat.